WellthCare

 Step-by-Step Guide to Disputing a Medical Bill

-Before you pay, take a deep breath and follow these steps.
-Acting methodically increases your chances of a successful resolution.
+Before you pay, stop and follow these steps.
+They'll improve your odds.

 1. Gather Your Documents and Understand the Bill

 Collect the Explanation of Benefits (EOB) from your insurance company and the bill from the provider.
 Compare them line by line.
-The EOB is not a bill; it's a statement showing what your plan covered, the discounted rate negotiated, what the provider can charge you, and why certain charges were denied or applied to your deductible.
-Look for discrepancies in dates of service, procedure codes, and patient information.
+The EOB isn't a bill; it's a statement showing what your plan covered, the discounted rate negotiated, what you could be charged, and why certain charges were denied or applied to your deductible.
+Check for mistakes in dates, procedure codes, or your personal info.

 2. Review Your Plan Details and Coverage

 Revisit your Summary of Benefits and Coverage (SBC) or plan documents.
 Confirm your deductible, copay, coinsurance, and out-of-pocket maximum status.
-Verify that the provider was in-network, as out-of-network care typically results in higher costs.
-Understand the reason for denial listed on the EOB (e.g., "not medically necessary," "out of network," "lack of prior authorization").
+Verify that the provider was in-network—out-of-network care usually costs more.
+Understand the reason for denial on the EOB (e.g., "not medically necessary," "out of network," "lack of prior authorization").

 3. Contact Your Insurance Company First

-Initiate a formal appeal with your health plan.
+Start a formal appeal with your health plan.
 Insurance carriers have established appeals processes mandated by the ACA.
 Call the member services number on your insurance card.
-Be prepared to provide:
+Be ready to provide:

 • Your member ID and claim number.

-• A clear explanation of why you believe the claim should be covered.
+• A clear explanation of why you think the claim should be covered.

 • Any supporting documentation from your doctor.